Convocation: Convocations of Canterbury and York

 The resumption of proper business was brought about by the political changes which had taken place some twenty years earlier.
 Until the Great Reform Bill of 1832, Parliament had been theoretically an Anglican body, and many churchmen began to argue that neither Parliament nor the bishops in the House of Lords expressed the mind of the Church as a whole In 1847 the routine session at the beginning of a new Parliament coincided with the polemical nomination of Dr Hampden to the see of Hereford.
 The formal address to the Queen was debated for six hours and an amendment carried praying the Crown to revive the active powers of convocation.
 The driving force behind the campaign to achieve this was the London banker, Henry Hoare, who dedicated himself to the task.
 The opposition was formidable: half the clergy and most of the laity rejected the idea, many politicians were against it and the two archbishops—John Bird Sumner and Thomas Musgrave—had no desire to revive Convocation.
 The legal basis of the resistance was the claim that convocation could only discuss such business as was expressly specified by the Crown.
 Over the next eight years it was established that it could debate and act provided it did not try to discuss or frame canons and that the archbishop could only prorogue (adjourn) a session with the consent of his fellow diocesans.
-In 1851, Canterbury received a petition, in 1853 it appointed committees and by 1855 archb.
-Sumner was convinced of the value of Convocation and those bishops who had opposed the revival were taking part positively in its debates.
-Archb.
-Musgrave maintained his opposition until his death in 1860—he even locked the room where it was due to meet—and the Northern Convocation remained inactive until his successor took office.
+In 1851, Canterbury received a petition, in 1853 it appointed committees and by 1855 Archbishop Sumner was convinced of the value of Convocation and those bishops who had opposed the revival were taking part positively in its debates.
+Archbishop Musgrave maintained his opposition until his death in 1860—he even locked the room where it was due to meet—and the Northern Convocation remained inactive until his successor took office.